-Worse still, things reshaping customer intentions happen quite unexpectedly.
-Think, for instance, of the teenage climate activist Greta Thunberg.
-Her refusal to fly for environmental reasons kick-started the “flight shame” movement, that caused a five-percent decrease in air passenger numbers in Sweden.
+Worse still, things reshaping customer intentions happen quite unexpectedly – from a competitor’s shop opening next door to the global lockdown due to the COVID-19 pandemic.
+Or consider the teenage climate activist Greta Thunberg.
+Her refusal to fly for environmental reasons kick-started the “flight shame” movement, which caused a five-percent decrease in air passenger numbers in Sweden.

 There is no magic wand to predict scenarios like the “Thunberg effect”.
 But there are technologies to improve the accuracy of demand forecasting.
 Honestly, it will never be 100 percent precise, yet it can be precise enough to help you achieve your business goals.

 In this article, we will look at the capabilities of advanced forecasting methods and outline their current limitations.

 What is demand forecasting?Demand forecasting is the estimation of a probable future demand for a product or service.
 The term is often used interchangeably with demand planning and demand sensing, but there’s a difference between the three.
 Let’s clear it up.

 Watch our video for a quick overview of demand forecasting strategies

 Demand planning — understanding market needsDemand planning is a broader process that begins with forecasting but is not limited to it.
 According to the Institute of Business Forecasting and Planning (IBF), it applies “forecasts and experience to estimate demand for various items at various points in the supply chain.”
 In addition to making estimations, demand planners take part in inventory optimization, ensure the availability of products needed, and monitor the difference between forecasts and actual sales.